Mekéns language: Plurals

 The plural in Mekéns is achieved by attaching a morpheme to nouns, pronouns, verbs and auxiliaries.
 The morpheme and collective clitic "-iat" is the most commonly used plural morpheme in the language, being attached to all of the above lexical categories, except for verbs, in which case "-kwa" is attached.
 The morpheme "-iat" may be used to indicate plurality in either a standard or collective sense.
 This is to say, in the standard sense it denotes more than one object or entity belonging to the same category, and in the collective sense it denotes a number of similar or different objects or entities, which together form a common group.
 The latter sense is the most common of the two, as the formal category of number (i.e. plural vs. singular) is not a general distinction in Mekéns.

-The morpheme "-iat" is attached to nouns, which constitute an open class and may be specified for the grammatical category of number (Galucio: 2001, 29).
+The morpheme "-iat" is attached to nouns, which constitute an open class and may be specified for the grammatical category of number.
 There is no case, class or gender marking associated with nouns.
 There is, however, a number distinction: nouns may be marked as either singular or plural.
 Singular nouns, which constitute the default case, are unmarked.
 Plural nouns are marked by the collective clitic "-iat".
 Plural marking can be omitted if it is marked in other elements in a clause, such as the verb or demonstrative.
 The collective or plural form in nouns is marked to the right of the noun phrase and before other clitics.
 When a noun is altered by one or more adjective stems, the collective marker is usually inserted to the right of the last adjective stem, after the noun (seen in examples 1A and B).
 It may also be inserted to the right of the first adjective stem after the noun (seen in example 1D), and may sometimes attach directly to the noun, before the adjective stems (seen in example 1E).
 The collective morpheme is freer than the other affixes in Mekéns, since its scope extends over more than just a single world.
 It is therefore appropriate to consider this collective morpheme as a Noun Phrase modifier, like the postpositional clitics in the language.
 Examples 1E and 1F illustrate its scope over the entire noun phrase.
 In part a, it refers to a group of non-Indian young boys, and in example b, it refers to the group of "non-indian black guys", and not just to the "black guys".

 In the second personal plural, third personal plural and third person co-referential plural forms respectively, personal pronouns are marked by the collective clitic "-iat".
 Table 1 illustrates the use of the morpheme in the above forms.
 Note that the vowel "i" changes to "y", when suffixed to personal pronouns.